tvmai/tvmai.github.io/_posts/2017-10-06-nnvm-compiler-announcement.markdown

 The Rasberry Pi compilation stack is contributed by Ziheng Jiang(AWS/FDU).
 We compared NNVM compiler against MXNet with OpenBLAS and NNPack.
-We explored the setups to get the best performance out of MXNet: we turned on Winograd convolution in the NNPACK for 3x3 convolutions, enabled multi-threading and disables the additional scheduler thread (so all threads are used by NNPack).
+We explored the setups to get the best performance out of MXNet: we turned on Winograd convolution in the NNPACK for 3x3 convolutions, enabled multi-threading and disabled the additional scheduler thread (so all threads are used by NNPack).

 {:center}
 ![image](/images/nnvm/nnvm_rasp_result.png){: width="400px"}